aspeas/Vinyl-Records/pages/about.md

 Some of my personal vinyls are Billy Joel’s The Stranger, which I found in a thrift store near my undergrad, and Sleeping at Last’s Atlas: Space.
 My music taste is quite broad and as a result most of the genres that are represented by my thirteen records are all over the place.
 However, other generations are more specific to one or two genres.

 I am extremely grateful to all of my friends and family who have gifted records to me.
-I am also grateful to these people as each person has shaped me and my music taste in some fashion."
+I am also grateful to these people as each person has shaped me and my music taste in some fashion.

+This project was created for [Z652: Digital Libraries](https://jawalsh.github.io/z652-Digital-Libraries-FA24/) with Dr. Walsh(https://homes.luddy.indiana.edu/jawalsh/) and Gyuri Kang."

 ## History of Vinyl
 If you are interested in learning more about vinyl, and the history behind it, then this [website](https://thesoundofvinyl.us/blogs/vinyl-101/the-history-of-vinyl-records) is a great resource.